 Facts About 18 Wheelers

-3) Length of time needed to stop an average 18 wheeler: The average length of time it takes to stop an 18 wheeler is 40% greater than that of an automobile.
-Thes measurements are dependant on the weight of the trucks load, whether they are bobtailing, road conditions, weather conditions and other factors.
+- Length of time needed to stop an average 18 wheeler: The average length of time it takes to stop an 18 wheeler is 40% greater than that of an automobile.
+These measurements are dependent on the weight of the trucks load, whether they are bobtailing, road conditions, weather conditions and other factors.
 Trucks only have 10 brakes not 18.
 Trucks manufactured now are required to have anti-lock brakes.

-7) What is "bobtailing"?
+- What is "bobtailing"?
 Bobtailing is a term used when a truck is driving without a hauling trailer attached.
-This can be very dangerous especially in wet weather, for the weight and optumim engineering is affected, which can cause the truck to lose control or its' footing.
+Inclement weather can make this especially dangerous.
+Wet surfaces work against weight and engineering, adversely affecting traction.

-9) What Is A Tandem?
+- What Is A Tandem?
 A "Tandem" is a set of 2 tires on a tractor-trailer, side by side.
-This design is used for safety and redubdancy, in the event of one tire blowing out.
+This design is used for safety in the event of one tire blowing out.
 In such a case the other tires will continue to hold the trailer until the tire can be repaired.

 - What Is A Jack-Knife Accident?
 A " jack-knife" accident is when the trailer contacts the tractor by the trailer "coming around" on the driver.
 A jack-knife effect occurs when the angle between the trailer and cab exceed 45 degrees.
 In a jackknife, the wheels of the trailer begin to slide as they are moving faster than those of the cab.

 - How Many Axles Does An 18 Wheeler Have?
 An 18 wheeler has a total of five (5) axles.

 As a San Antonio driver, hope you’ve found these basic facts about 18 wheelers informative.
 For additional information about 18 wheeler collisions, call one of our expert attorneys today.